Photos: Dunwoody celebrates America, arts at annual 4th of July Parade

 The parade is sponsored by the Dunwoody Homeowners Association.

-Photos Dyana Bagby.
+Photos Dyana Bagby